DanBurton/stack-setup-info-gen/README.md

 The output of this script, for some ghc versions, is included in this repo under the output/ folder.

-This project is still very experimental.
+This project is still somewhat experimental.
-Please don't rely on it behaving consistently over time.
+Be cautious about relying on it behaving consistently over time.